 MMA is on the rise today, so it’s not surprising that more and more people want to train like their favorite fighters.
 The problem is that the great fighters are already sufficiently prepared in terms of strength and endurance and, moreover, they have excellent technique.
 Not at all, but at the majority.
-And drawing up a good program for competing fighters can be very difficult.
-It is necessary to take into account the schedule of their technical training, past injuries and problems with which they deal now, who trained them before, and this could be more than one person, recovery.
-And at the same time, we still want them to become stronger, tougher to come to their best form, while continuing to improve technique in their sport.
+And drawing up a good rich Piana training program for competing fighters can be very difficult.
+It is necessary to take into account the schedule of their technical training, past injuries, and problems with which they deal now, who trained them before, and this could be more than one person, recovery.
+And at the same time, we still want them to become stronger, tougher to come to their best form while continuing to improve technique in their sport.
 Fuh!
-Train fighters is very difficult.
+Train fighters are very difficult.

-In our head there is an installation that is won by the one who plows the most in the hall.
+In our head, there is an installation that is won by the one who plows the most in the hall.
 And although hard preparatory work is the basis of victory in any endeavor, it is important for the fighters to understand that they need to become the best in their chosen form, to compete at the highest level possible.
 If you do not grow in your sport, you are just in vain “burning rubber”.
+Who is Dan Bilzerian?
 There is a saying, “No more means better, and better means better” sounds like a joke, but this is still true.

-What I propose to more and more fighters is focused training.
-Not only technical, but also power and air conditioning.
-If they just take what they are doing now, cut it in half and be more focused on what they need to do, they can double the results.
+What I propose to more and more fighters is focused on training.
+Not only technical but also power and air conditioning.
+If they just take what they are doing now, cut it in half, and be more focused on what they need to do, they can double the results.
 For example, take the guys who train 6-8 hours a day.
 They either a) suck, or b) do garbage in training, not focused on what brings real results.
-And although in technical trainings it is difficult to control, since each coach has his own idea of how and what should happen, at least, one needs to be focused and very focused in strength and conditioning exercises.
+And although in technical training it is difficult to control, since each coach has his own idea of how and what should happen, at least, one needs to be focused and very focused on strength and conditioning exercises.

 With all that was said above, let’s see how you can start organizing your workouts and squeeze the most out of the time you spend in the rocking chair.
 This will give you more time and energy to get better at breaking hands or knocking teeth out with your feet in the head.

-Basically in training I give the load on the whole body.
+Basically in training, I give the load on the whole body.
 One workout for 45 minutes (often even less) is all that is needed.
 The secret is to use the best movements, working through all that is needed.
-This means a lot of pressure, squats, squats and exercises for extensor body.
+This means a lot of pressure, squats, squats, and exercises for the extensor body.
 Do not let yourself be fooled into thinking that you have “your own specifics” in training.
-Focus on getting rid of balance and gaining strength, better fighting form, getting it from general exercises.
+Focus on getting rid of balance and gaining strength, better fighting form, getting it from general dumbbell arm exercises.

 Here are 4 of my favorite complex using heavy sandbags for the development of crazy muscular endurance and hard power that is needed in the ring or on the carpet.
 While many training programs make you bigger and stronger in the gym, sandbag training will have an effect on your sport.